pradyot-09/DL-Reproducibility-Project/blog.md

 ## Introduction

 The aim of this project was to reproduce results from section 3 of [1].
-In addition, we compared the efficiency of the Feed Forward Network used by the authors with that of a Convolutional Neural Network.
+In addition, we compared the efficiency of the Feed Forward Network (FFN) used by the authors with that of a Convolutional Neural Network (CNN).
+This CNN was created by ourselves in an extra effort to try and outperform the original results.

 Distillation is a technique aiming to transfer the knowledge acquired by a cumbersome model (teacher) to a simpler one (student): very complex models could be computationally expensive to deploy in a production environment, hence the advantage of having a smaller and lighter model with the same knowledge.

 We will start by describing how we structured our teacher and student models and how did we train the latter to mimic the former.
 Then we will describe our experiments and results, comparing these to the authors achievements.

 ## Methodology

+In this section we will first describe the workings of the knowledge distillation for the Feed Forward Network used to reproduce the original results.
+Later on in this section the CNN model will be described.

+### Feed Forward Network Knowledge Distillation

 As we said, we aim to distilling the knowledge of a complex model (teacher) into a simpler one (student).